JoukoSalonen/AI-agent/Home.md

 - Effort
 - Viability
 - Closeness to snow crash ideals (10 is close to snow crash ideals)
-- completeness (how complete the proposal is to being approved)
+- Completeness (how complete the proposal is to being approved)
-- overall score
+- Overall score
 ```

 ## Proposals